Physiotherapy Treatment for Back Pain Relief in Delhi

 5. Psychological and Lifestyle Factors

-Physiotherapy for back pain in Delhi is not simply a series of exercises prescribed in isolation.
+Physiotherapy for back pain is not simply a series of exercises prescribed in isolation.
 It is a systematic, evidence-based process that begins with a detailed assessment and ends with the patient having the knowledge and tools to self-manage their condition.
 Studies show that structured physiotherapy reduces back pain recurrence by up to 60% compared to passive treatments alone.
-Here is how it works from a clinical perspective at AlignBody.
+Here is how it works at AlignBody.

 When a patient first comes to me with back pain at AlignBody’s East Delhi clinic, I spend the first 30–40 minutes understanding their full clinical picture — posture analysis, movement screening, neurological testing, muscle strength assessment, and palpation of the spine and surrounding soft tissues.
 No two back pain cases are identical, which is why a cookie-cutter approach never works.